Greg Mortimer in icy waters, photo courtesy of Aurora Expeditions.

 'In big seas I kept waiting for the slamming - it never came'

-Already on her first journey from the CMHI construction yard in China, the vessel encountered very bad weather after leaving Cape Town, heading for Ushuaia, Argentina.
+Already on her first journey from the shipyard in China, the vessel encountered very bad weather after leaving Cape Town, heading for Ushuaia, Argentina.
 According to the Captain, the waves were 8-10 metres, with some reaching above deck 5, and there were strong winds.
 The vessel still maintained a high speed of 12-13 knots, with only a 1-knot speed loss.

 Ulf-Peter Lindstrøm, Master of the 'Greg Mortimer'.

 Ulstein launched the X-BOW® feature in 2005, and it is now implemented in more than 100 vessels worldwide, mostly offshore vessels.
-Ulstein has been a specialist in the offshore segment for decades before entering offshore renewable vessels, car/passenger vessels, and expedition cruise vessels.
+Ulstein has been a specialist in the offshore Oil & Gas segment for decades before entering offshore renewables, RoPax (car/passenger), and expedition cruise.

 Being an offshore specialist means Ulstein's vessels must be robust and handle tough weather in some of the world's harshest ocean areas.
-When Ulstein turned to the cruise industry, the cruise ship owners immediately saw the potential.
+When Ulstein turned to the cruise industry, the shipowners immediately saw the potential.

-The 'Greg Mortimer' was the first cruise vessel with the X-BOW® feature, and several more have been constructed since.
+The 'Greg Mortimer' was the first cruise vessel to feature the X-BOW, and several more have been built since.
 Due to the X-BOW characteristics, all receive excellent feedback.

 Greg Mortimer through icy waters in Antarctica photo Franz Wusits